Reviews & Rest

 Sabbaticals—Sayonara or Siesta?

 Leading a church can be a 24/7 role.
 Even when taking a regular day off, stress can accumulate over the months.
-Many churches have instituted sabbatical policies to help their key leaders get needed [...]
+Many churches have instituted sabbatical policies to help their key leaders [...]

 The Power of a Restorative Sabbatical